-Information and communication technologies have changed significantly everyday life of people, administrations, businesses and society as a whole during the last several decades.
+Information and communication technologies have changed the everyday life of people, administrations, businesses and society as a whole during the last two decades.
 Development of these technologies has increasingly digitalised various domains of life and work, making innovation, growth and even participation in different sectors of today’s increasingly digitalised society and economy possible only when possessing sufficient digital skills.
-Digital competence is the so-called 21st century skill - universal and basic need for all citizens for working, living and learning in the knowledge society.
-Digital competence - ability to use digital technologies - should be acquired by all citizens to ensure their active participation in society and the economy.
+Digital competence is the so-called 21st century skill – a universal and basic need for all citizens for working, living and learning in the knowledge society.
+Digital competence - the ability to use digital technologies - should be acquired by all citizens to enable their active participation in society and the economy.

-To improve EU citizens’ digital competence, European Digital Competence Framework for Citizens (also known as DigiComp) was first developed by the Commission in 2013; the latest update to the framework is available from May 2017.
-DigiComp offers a tool to improve citizen's digital competence for work and employability, learning, leisure, consumption and participation in society.
-DigComp framework describes what digital competence is and groups the competences in five areas according to proficiency levels: Information and data literacy, Communication and collaboration, Digital content creation, Safety and Problem solving.
+To improve EU citizens’ digital competence, European Digital Competence Framework for Citizens (also known as DigComp) was first developed by the Commission in 2013; the latest update to the framework was available from May 2017.
+DigComp user guide will be available in April 2018.
+It includes actual cases of DigComp use.
+DigComp offers a tool to improve citizen's digital competence for work and employability, learning, leisure, consumption and participation in society.
+The DigComp framework describes what digital competence is and groups the competences in five areas according to proficiency levels: Information and data literacy, Communication and collaboration, Digital content creation, Safety and Problem solving.
 Today, being digitally competent means that people need to have competences in each of these five areas.

-In order to promote DigiComp it is required to examine how existing and developing National Digitalization and Digital competence strategies address the identified components of the framework- privacy, security, etc.
+To promote DigComp it is necessary to examine how existing and developing National Digitalization and Digital competence strategies address the identified components of the framework- privacy, security, etc.

-Elaboration of the free online Self Diagnosis Tool for testing one's level of digital competence based on the DigComp framework – a tool to evaluate in a simple manner and in citizens’ national languages one's skills to facilitate the job search and identify training needs.
+Access to all EU Citizens and stakeholders for Elaboration of the free online Self Diagnosis Tool for assessing one's level of digital competence based on the DigComp framework – a tool to evaluate in a simple manner and in citizens’ national languages one's skills to facilitate the job search and identify training needs.

 Mapping of level of digital skills based on the instruments and components within Digital competence framework.
 Mapping on the existing training and educational programs and their alignment with the framework.
 Awareness raising campaigns.